Dhumez-Sebastien/Markdown/README.markdown

 significant list start numbers.
 All URLs are made into hyperlinks.
 See comments in the code for more details.

-To compile, get the Haskell Platform, then install dependencies:
+To build, get the Haskell Platform, then:

-    cabal update && cabal install blaze-html attoparsec
+    cabal update && cabal install

-Then 'make'.  'make test' will run some tests.
+'make test' will run some tests.

 The library is released under the BSD license; see LICENSE for terms.